hackerinthewoods/hackerinthewoods.com/source/posts/2014-08-21-how-to-increase-your-chances-of-getting-help-on-emberjs.md

 ---
-title: 'How to increase your chances of getting help on #emberjs'
+title: "How to increase your chances of getting help on #emberjs"
 layout: post
 tags:
   - Ember
 category: The Workshop
 published: true
 ---

 I live on an [Island][1].
 If I need help with something, it&#8217;s not always easy to get it right away.
 Sometimes I have to figure something out for myself, like a pleb.
 But enough of my Mountain Man ramblings.

 Here&#8217;s a great way to increase your ability to think for yourself for those times when you can&#8217;t quickly or easily get help, and when someone can help you, you&#8217;ve given them the best possible start for assisting.
 The Ember.js IRC channels are a great place to ask questions and get help when you&#8217;re stuck on something and the documentation isn&#8217;t helping or Stack Overflow is giving you snake eyes.
 But there&#8217;s an okay way and an excellent way to get help on #emberjs.
 Let&#8217;s see what the options are and how one is better than the other.